jarelllama/Scam-Blocklist/README.md

 ### Malware Blocklist

-A blocklist of malicious domains extract from Proofpoint's [Emerging Threats](https://rules.emergingthreats.net/) rulsets can be found here: [jarelllama/Emerging-Threats](https://github.com/jarelllama/Emerging-Threats)
+A blocklist for malicious domains extracted from Proofpoint's [Emerging Threats](https://rules.emergingthreats.net/) rulesets can be found here: [jarelllama/Emerging-Threats](https://github.com/jarelllama/Emerging-Threats)

+Parts of the rulesets are integrated into the Scam Blocklist as well.

 ## Sources